balnoumair/balnoumair/README.md

 ### About

 - 6+ years of experience across distributed systems, API design, and domain-driven architecture
-- Currently at **UserTesting**, leading technical initiatives across the contributor network team
-- Side interest: programmable money and the future of financial infrastructure
+- Side interest: blockchain technologies and the future of financial infrastructure

 ---